sbhavani/dgx-spark-playbooks/scripts/README_converge_and_mr.md

---gitlab-url TEXT           GitLab instance URL (default: https://gitlab-master.nvidia.com) --project-id TEXT           GitLab project ID for API Catalog (required) --target-branch TEXT        Target branch for merge request (default: main) --exclude MODEL             Exclude specific models (can be used multiple times, default: nvidia/a-template-project) --use-gitlab-ci             Use MODEL list from .gitlab-ci.yml instead of auto-discovering --gitlab-ci-file TEXT       Path to .gitlab-ci.yml file when using --use-gitlab-ci (default: .gitlab-ci.yml)
+--gitlab-url TEXT           GitLab instance URL (default: https://gitlab-master.nvidia.com) --project-id TEXT           GitLab project ID for API Catalog (required) --target-branch TEXT        Target branch for merge request (default: main) --reviewer USERNAME         GitLab username to add as reviewer (can be used multiple times) --exclude MODEL             Exclude specific models (can be used multiple times, default: nvidia/a-template-project) --use-gitlab-ci             Use MODEL list from .gitlab-ci.yml instead of auto-discovering --gitlab-ci-file TEXT       Path to .gitlab-ci.yml file when using --use-gitlab-ci (default: .gitlab-ci.yml)